suke18/FEAST/README.md

   </p>

 ### 5. Performance on other datasets
 Here, we show the performance for Yan and Goolam datasets.
-In some datasets, the performance gain can be significant.

-Yan Dataset            |  Goolam Dataset :-------------------------:|:-------------------------:
+Yan Dataset            |  Goolam Ocean :-------------------------:|:-------------------------:
 ![](vignettes/Yan_performance.png)  |  ![](vignettes/Goolam_performance.png)